-Children: Every Sunday at the 10:30am service a group between 2 - 12 children have a special time together where they read the lesson and have a craft/or game to bring the day's reading alive and practical to practice at home, school and play.
+Every Sunday at the 10:30am service a group between 2 - 12 children have a special time together where they read the lesson and have a craft/or game to bring the day's reading alive and practical to practice at home, school and play.
 For those remaining in the service a special children's area has been created where activity sheets and books are available.

-The greater community is invited once a month to an afterschool program, JAM (Jesus and me) where they share a lesson, sing, pray, play, craft and pizza.
-In addition we run a very successful "Breakfast with Santa" that attracts a full house of Peter Pan daycare patrons, local community members and parishioner families.
+In the past we have run a very successful "Breakfast with Santa" that attracts a full house of Peter Pan daycare patrons, local community members and parishioner families.
+COVID has had a large impact on this program, as there are now many Sundays where there are no children present at the service.